Exhausts

 [Response: Vladimir Kordac] You'll have a small problem with that welded cat.
 May have to cut back beyond the weld and use a small adapter piece to mate cat and front muffler (resonator).
 What kind of shape is the rest of the exhaust?
 Unlike hunting an electrical problem that may take me hours-years, changing an exhaust is a no-brainer.
 And results are dramatic.
 Usually the worst part is getting the old stuff off; however, since I was replacing everything, I didn't have to mess with cat connections or any other frozen areas.
 In the past I would get out the Dremel or rotary cutoff tool to slice through clamps and pipe ends.
 It would help a great deal to elevate car on all fours.

-Header Pipe Replacement.
 [Editor] When replacing the header pipe, remember that you will need three new bolts and nuts to connect it to the converter behind it.
 If you need to replace the header, you might consider a new converter to make installation easier: aftermarket units are quite inexpensive.
 Buy the Volvo OEM manifold-to-header gasket: it is a copper composition and far superior in quality to aftermarket gaskets.
-You will also need three new copper nuts to bolt the header to the manifold.
-The two small bolts holding the middle of the pipe to the u-shaped wire brace are 8mmx1.25mm pitch by 30mm.
-Make sure you use antiseize on all bolt and clamp threads.
+You will also need three new copper nuts (Volvo p/n 977211) to bolt the header to the manifold; torque to 22 ft-lbs.
+The three small bolts (p/n 945444) holding the middle of the header pipe to the u-shaped wire brace (p/n 1276583) are 8mmx1.25mm pitch by 30mm.
+The flat washers (3) on the wire brace are Volvo p/n 1306768.
+Make sure you use nickel high-temp antiseize on all bolt and clamp threads.

 Installation: